 Are you ready to begin digging into the new features?
 If so, lets go to PR&I's new homepage.

 One of the primary service points for our customers will be the Citizen Access Account.
 All permit applications will be filtered through this account during the application process and it will keep all of your records organized in one location.
 In addition to being an organizational tool, you will also be able to send notifications concerning changes to contact information or professionals associated with your projects and pay invoices for any applications or permits you have in process.
-Launch features are limited but we are looking at providing additional features in the coming months.

 On the Plans Review and Inspections homepage there are several options for accessing your account.
 The quickest way to get started is to click the Login or Create Online Account button in the upper right-hand corner.
 From this location you will click the Register for an Account button to begin the registration process.
 Some things to understand about this account before you go too far: